Déborah Lassource

-Déborah Lassource (born 29 September 1999) is a French female handballer who plays for Paris 92 and the French national team as a left back and centre back.
+Déborah Lassource (born 29 September 1999) is a French female handballer for Borussia Dortmund Handball and the French national team as a left back and centre back.

+Career

+Déborah Lassource started her career at Issy Paris Hand / Paris 92, where she played from 2015 until 2024 and was the captain.
+In 2024 she joined German side Borussia Dortmund Handball.

+National team

+In 2017 she won the youth World Championship with the French team.

 She represented France at the 2022 European Women's Handball Championship in Slovenia, Montenegro and North Macedonia.

+At the 2023 World Championship she won gold medals with the French team.

+Private

 She is the younger sister of Coralie Lassource, who plays for Brest Bretagne Handball.
 They used to play together at Issy Paris Hand.
 Their mother also used to play handball.